jjasghar/docker-cobol/README.md

 application working in a `docker` container.

-It's not much, but it show that if you can compile your `cobol` down a generic (in this case Debian) container can run it.
+It's not much, but it show that if you can compile your `cobol` down a generic container can run it.

 ## Usage

 - Clone down the repo
+- Copy one of the Dockerfiles to a `Dockerfile`
 - Run `docker build .`
 - Run `docker run <imagehash>`
 - You should see "Hello World!"